bhuvaneshbehara/RTL-to-GDSII_SOC_TapeoutProgram/DAY2/Readme.md

  ## SKY130 PDK Overview

-  ##  Introduction to the SkyWater open-source PDK and its role in digital design:
+  ##  Introduction to the Sky Water open-source PDK and its role in digital design

   **PDK (Process Design Kit):** A collection of files that describe how a chip is fabricated in a particular technology node.